 Our vehicle and traffic detection products are critical components of many ITS applications.
-Our Autoscope video systems and RTMS radar systems convert sensory input collected by video and radar modules into vehicle detection and traffic data used to operate, monitor and improve the efficiency and safety of roadway infrastructure.
+Our Autoscope video systems convert sensory input collected by video modules into vehicle detection and traffic data used to operate, monitor, and improve the efficiency and safety of roadway infrastructure.
 At the core of each product line are proprietary digital signal processing algorithms and sophisticated embedded software that analyze sensory input and deliver actionable data to integrated applications.
-Our digital signal processing software algorithms represent a foundation on which to support additional product development into the automatic incident detection (AID) market.]
+Our digital signal processing software algorithms represent a foundation on which to support additional product development into other applications supporting the Safe Roads for All (SS4A) discretionary program.

-Our Autoscope video systems and RTMS radar systems convert sensory input collected by video and radar modules into vehicle detection and traffic data used to operate, monitor, and improve the efficiency and safety of roadway infrastructure.
+Our Autoscope video systems convert sensory input collected by video modules into vehicle detection and traffic data used to operate, monitor, and improve the efficiency and safety of roadway infrastructure.
 At the core of each product line are proprietary digital signal processing algorithms and sophisticated embedded software that analyze sensory input and deliver actionable data to integrated applications.

 Autoscope Video.
-Our Autoscope video system processes video input from a traffic scene in real time and extracts the required traffic data, including vehicle presence, bicycle presence/differentiation, counts, speed, length, time occupancy

-(percent of time the detection zone is occupied), turning movements (quantifying the movement of vehicles) and flow rate (vehicles per hour per lane).
-Our Autoscope system supports a variety of standard video cameras or can be purchased with an integrated high-definition video camera.
+Our Autoscope video system processes video input from a traffic scene in real time and extracts the required traffic data, including vehicle presence, bicycle presence/differentiation, counts, speed, length, time occupancy (percent of time the detection zone is occupied), turning movements (quantifying the movement of vehicles), and flow rate (vehicles per hour per lane).
 For intersections, the system communicates with the intersection signal controller, which changes the traffic lights based on the data provided.
 The data may also be transmitted to a traffic management center via the internet or other standard communication means and processed in real time to assist in traffic management and stored for later analysis for traffic planning purposes.